awilli32/jsmini/01-Class-Activities/12-Web-Scraping-and-Document-Databases/0/Installations.md

 Note: You will need to start `mongodb-community@4.4` if you want to work in MongoDB.
 To stop the service, you can enter `brew services stop mongodb-community@4.4` in your terminal.

-**If the simple steps do not work,** then please follow the detailed steps in [this tutorial](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/), and proceed to Step 2 to test your setup.

 #### **Step 2: Verify the MongoDB Community Edition Install**
 Start up MongoDB by typing `mongod` into your terminal or bash windows.
 Your terminal/bash screens should look something like this:
 ![mongod image](Images/mongod.png)

-**WINDOWS USERS:** If your screen doesn't look like this image above, then you may need to add MongoDB to your PATH environment variable.
+**Windows Users:** If your screen doesn't look like this image above, then you may need to add MongoDB to your PATH environment variable.
 See the following steps:

 1. Hit the Windows Key (or Start button) and type "PATH".